MelissaN/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 1. a function that returns the number of elements in a linked listint_t list
 2. a function that adds a new node at the beginning of a listint_t list
 3. a function that adds a new node at the end of a listint_t list
-4. a function that free a listint_t list
+4. a function that frees a listint_t list
-5. a function that free a listint_t list
+5. a function that frees a listint_t list
 6. a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n)
 7. a function that returns the nth node of a listint_t linked list
 8. a function that returns the sum of all the data (n) of a listint_t linked list